rmarting/rhdh-exercises/README-gitlab.md

       gitlab:
         yourProviderId:
           host: gitlab.${basedomain}
             orgEnabled: true
-          group: org/teams # Required for gitlab.com when `orgEnabled: true`.
+            #group: org/teams # Required for gitlab.com when `orgEnabled: true`.
 Optional for self managed.
 Must not end with slash.
 Accepts only groups under the provided path (which will be stripped)
+            allowInherited: true # Allow groups to be ingested even if there are no direct members.
             groupPattern: '[\s\S]*'
 ```

 Or run: